SoftwareBrothers/adminjs-dev/docs-src/tutorials/passing-resources.md

 // ...
 ```

-Way how each Adapter handles initialization differs.
+The Way how each Adapter handles initialization differs.
 That is why make sure to read it's documentation first.

 ## Resources customization